 Getting There: Get off at metro Corvisart (Line 6) and walk up Rue des Cinq Diamants until you hit the heart of the neighborhood at the Rue de la Butte aux Cailles juncture.
 From here, exploring the neighborhood's many nooks is easy.

-- Place Paul Verlaine: This square features a decorative 19th-century well sourcing natural spring water.
+Place Paul Verlaine: This square features a decorative 19th-century well sourcing natural spring water.
 Visitors can fill bottles with the very-drinkable water, which is used to fill the art-nouveau style swimming pool just behind the well.
+If you thought ahead and have a swimsuit handy, also feel free to go take a swim in the pool: the entry fee is reasonable.

 Rue de la Butte aux Cailles and Rue des Cinq Diamants is the center of dining, shopping and nightlife in the neighborhood.
 Particularly recommended spots include: